CSCfi/csc-user-guide/docs/accounts/billing.md

 ## Billing
 For Puhti a new billing scheme is introduced.
-Taito billing is not changed.
+Taito and cloud billing is not changed.
 ### Puhti compute billing
 Puhti is a heterogenous system with CPU, GPU and IO nodes and nodes with varying amount of memory.
 Moreover, it is possible to use only a fraction of a node and its various resources.
 The billing scheme tries to charge the billing units (BUs) in fair way based on the reserved amount of node resources.